habedi/habedi.github.io/_posts/2018-03-15-query-tweet-stream.md

 ---

-You can easily collect public tweets from Twitter.com using its api.
-In this post I demonstrate how to use [Tweetpy](https://github.com/tweepy/tweepy) Python package to connect to Twitter api and call its API to capture tweets.
+You can easily collect public tweets from Twitter.com using its API.
+In this post I demonstrate how to use [Tweetpy](https://github.com/tweepy/tweepy) Python package to connect to Twitter API and query it to capture tweets.
 We will store the captured real-time tweets for term **\#btc** inside a NoSQL data-store named RethinkDB to show how everything is going to be done.
 RethinkDB is a NoSQL Data-store used mainly to store and retrieve real-time JSON data streams, for further info please visit [RethinkDB website](https://www.rethinkdb.com).

 ### Twitter API
-In order to use twitter api we need a twitter account(obvoiusly) and you also need to create a twitter app then add an access token for that app to access twitter api via your account.
+In order to use twitter API we need a twitter account(obvoiusly) and you also need to create a twitter app then add an access token for that app to access twitter API via your account.
 Plese see the [twitter developer docs](https://developer.twitter.com/en/docs/basics/authentication/overview) for the details.

 ### RethinkDB:
 Please visit [RethinkDB](https://www.rethinkdb.com) for more instruction on how to install RethinkDB on your machine.